QiaoFengZhu/min-max-coordinate-extractor/README.md

 ### 3. Run the notebook
 - Make sure that the Data folder containing the csv files is named 'Data'.
 If not, change the string assigned to 'data_folder_path' at the top of cell 2 to the coresponding folder name.
 - Execute the cells in the notebook.
 - The results will be outputed in a summary csv file named 'Locations.csv' in the same directory as the notebook.
+The summary file name can be modified by changing the string assigned to 'output_file_path' variable at the end of cell 2.